 I’ll always put the safety of our communities first, which is why my campaign does not take a dime from corporate PACs or the gun lobby, and why I’m proud that I earned an “F” rating from the NRA.
-As a member of Congress, I’ll support common-sense policies like universal background checks, a ban on assault weapons and high-capacity magazines, and a mandatory buyback of all assault weapons in the hands of civilians.
-I also support closing loopholes on gun sales such as the gun show loophole, boyfriend loophole, and Charleston loophole, as well as creating civil liability for manufacturers, distributors, and sellers of firearms who negligently market or provide their products to people who should not have them.
+I support common-sense policies like universal background checks, a ban on assault weapons and high-capacity magazines, and a mandatory buyback of all assault weapons in the hands of civilians.
+I was proud to help pass bills in the House that would enact universal background checks and close the Charleston loophole.
+I also support allowing civil liability for manufacturers, distributors, and sellers of firearms who negligently market or provide their products to people who should not have them.

 FIGHTING FOR OUR VULNERABLE COMMUNITIES

-As Americans, I believe we have a responsibility to make sure every member of our society is looked after and taken care of.
-In Congress, I’ll fight to make sure all members of our communities have the support and resources they deserve.
+In Congress, I’m fighting to make sure all members of our communities have the support and resources they deserve.
 Tens of millions of Americans live with a disability, and millions more care for a loved one with a disability.
 For too long, their needs have been overlooked, and they can and should be incorporated into our broader public policy.

-In Congress, I will support efforts to expand social security benefits and fight to protect Social Security and Medicare, including standing up to efforts to privatize Social Security and cut Medicare benefits.
-I will oppose efforts to narrow eligibility requirements for Social Security and SNAP benefits and fight to lower prescription drug prices.
+I support efforts to expand social security benefits and am fighting to protect Social Security and Medicare, including standing up to efforts to privatize Social Security and cut Medicare benefits.
+I am also fighting to lower prescription drug prices, and I oppose efforts to narrow eligibility requirements for Social Security and SNAP benefits.

 STOPPING ENDLESS WARS